rhmaxdotorg/pulsechain-validator/README.md

 ![image](https://github.com/rhmaxdotorg/pulsechain-validator/assets/100790377/20867b6a-00cb-46af-98da-19c1fbb76d8b)

+**⚠️ PulseChain now has many community guides, scripts, managed and liquid staking services.
+There are no longer plans to actively update and support this repo, thank you for all the support.**

 Welcome!

 The community writes code to help people see the power of blockchains, understand true DeFi and support amazing networks like [PulseChain](www.pulsechain.com).